WingZHG/guppy_color_extraction/README.md

 # Guppy Color Extraction

-<p> Guppy Color Extraction using a forked repo of the patternize package `StevenVB12/patternize`</p>
+Guppy Color Extraction using a forked repo of the patternize package `StevenVB12/patternize`.

-Use `single.R` first to familiarize with the arguments and functions
+Use `single.R` first to familiarize with the arguments and functions.

-Use `multi.R` for parallelization afterwards
+Use `multi.R` for parallelization afterwards - Edit `orange_x.R` and `black_x.R` if necessary.